Princess Mangkubumi: Marriage

 Princess Mangkubumi married Prince Wironegoro on 28 May 2002.
-Since she is the first princess this gained a lot of public attention.
+Because she is the firstborn child of her father, the marriage attracted much public attention.
 The Javanese rituals and ceremonies in this wedding have also been codified as future reference for the wedding of her younger siblings.

 Before the wedding, in line with the palace tradition, new name and title were bestowed by the Sultan to the first princess.
 Previously known as Gusti Raden Ajeng Nurmalitasari, the Princess was dubbed Gusti Kanjeng Ratu Pembayun (the equivalent of Princess Royal) the customary title (but not automatically) awarded to the first daughter of the Sultan.
 This title was bestowed in a ceremony that took place in the palace.
 In the meanwhile, the bridegroom was also bestowed a new name and title: Kanjeng Pangeran Haryo Wironegoro (Prince Wironegoro).
 With the new title, the princess also assume new office as the most senior princess who takes precedence over other female family members and relatives of the Sultan.
 She is charged with the responsibilities to lead all female royal staff.

 The wedding ceremonies started with the ritual called "Nyantri", whereby the bridegroom Prince Wironegoro enter the palace on May 27, 2002.

 In line with the tradition, The Sultan himself officiated the wedding between his daughter and Prince Wironegoro.
 The ceremony "panggih" as the main event of the wedding was witnessed by the country's high level officials including the president Megawati Soekarnoputri as well as ambassadors from other countries.

 After the panggih ceremonies, both brides and groom were paraded in a kirab ceremony.
 As the oldest princess, Mangkubumi has to go around the palace wall on the royal carriage Kanjeng Kyai Jongwiyat.
 This wedding parade has never been conducted since the reign of the 8th Sultan.
 Therefore, hundreds of thousands of people from around the country come to witness the procession.
-This wedding ceremony follows hundreds of years traditions and further replicated during the wedding of her younger sisters Princess Maduretno, Princess Hayu and Princess Bendoro.
+This wedding ceremony follows hundreds of years traditions and further replicated during the wedding of her younger sisters Princess Maduretno, Princess Hayu and Princess Bendara.

 She has a daughter named Princess Artie Ayya Fatimasari Wironegoro (born 3 October 2003) and a son named Prince Drasthya Wironegoro (born 2005).
-Her firstborn "Artie" has recently gone through rites of passage tetesan on 22 December 2013 and tarapan both rituals signify her daughter has reached the age of majority.
+Her firstborn "Artie" went through rites of passage tetesan on 22 December 2013 and tarapan.
+Both rituals signify her daughter has reached the age of majority.